Peter Doherty (footballer): Doncaster Rovers

 He made his final move to Doncaster Rovers in April 1949, where he assumed the role of player-manager.
 He scored 30 goals from 39 games in the 1949–50 season and led "Donny" to promotion as champions of the Third Division North.
 He was again top-scorer with 14 goals in 23 matches during the 1950–51 season as Rovers posted an 11th-place finish in the Second Division.
 He then settled more into his management role, helping the club to sign players from his home country such as Len Graham, Harry Gregg and Kit Lawlor, whilst overseeing the development of young players such as Alick Jeffrey.
 The club spent the next six seasons finishing in the lower half of the Second Division table: 1951–52 (16th), 1952–53 (13th), 1953–54 (12th), 1954–55 (18th) 1955–56 (17th) and 1956–57 (14th).
-He left Belle Vue when he resigned in January 1958 following a number of disputes with the club's board of directors; the club went on to be relegated at the end of the 1957–58 season.
+He left Belle Vue when he resigned in January 1958 following several disputes with the club's board of directors; the club went on to be relegated at the end of the 1957–58 season.

 Northern Ireland

 He became manager of Northern Ireland between 1951 and 1962, for whom he had 16 caps as a player.
 He led the country at the 1958 FIFA World Cup in Sweden after they topped their qualification group ahead of Italy and Portugal.
-At the tournament itself, Northern qualified for the knockout stages after finishing second in their group, having beaten Czechoslovakia, lost to Argentina and drew with West Germany.
+At the tournament itself, Northern Ireland qualified for the knockout stages after finishing second in their group, having beaten Czechoslovakia, lost to Argentina and drew with West Germany.
 Having finished level on points with Czechoslovakia, they then beat the Czechs 2–1 in a play-off game, with Peter McParland scoring a brace at the Malmö Stadion.
-They were then eliminated after losing 4–0 to France in the quarter-finals.
+They were then eliminated after losing 4–0 against France in the quarter-finals.